Is there an adorbs category? See the winners of our drawing contest

 Those are just a few of the fantastic and whimsical ideas submitted to our drawing contest that asked kids to imagine one way Seattle can save energy.

 We received entries from 42 young artists.
-A selection are captured here.
+A selection are capture here.
 You can see the full gallery on our Facebook page.

 "This is just beautiful because it's got pictures of flowers and as you can see, next to the car, they're as big as trees.
 So they actually could clean up the air," said KUOW executive producer Ross Reynolds.

-"Nailed it," Reynolds said.
+Runner Up, Coolest Idea: "Emmet, age 8, nailed it," said Reynolds.
 "He is seeing all the water falling all over our region in torrents.
 And what happens to that water?
 It just goes down the drain.
-It never generates any power — but it could — if you put turbines on down spouts."
+It never generates any power -- but it could -- if you put turbines on down spouts," said Reynolds.

-"I love the idea of a cable car going across Lake Washington," Reynolds said.
+"I love the idea of a cable car going across Lake Washington," said Reynolds.
 "It's also solar powered!"

 "The fine pencil technique of this drawing is just exquisite," said Reynolds.